JoshMermel/JoshMermel.github.io/_posts/2015-09-08-Move-Brute-Force.md

 ###V2
 This version of the program attempted to leverage the fact that early subsequences were being executed many times by using memoization.
+I also decided to return a list of solutions in case there were multiple.

      1 def search(path, board, depth, max_depth, goal):
      2     if depth == max_depth: